-The EIU Operations Manual and MCSO Policy GH-5, Early Identification System outline the roles of various MCSO entities involved in data collection/analysis including MCSO Technology, MCSO BIO, and ASU.
-These clearly delineated roles should correct future anomalies.
+The EIU Operations Manual and MCSO Policy GH-5, Early Identification System outline the roles of varies MCSO entities involved in data collection/analysis including MCSO Technology, MCSO BIO, and the Office's contracted vendor.

 Paragraph 75.
 The EIS shall include a computerized relational database, which shall be used to collect, maintain, integrate, and retrieve: